raspberrypilearning/beat-the-goalie-scratch2/en/step_2.md

 If you need to download and install the Scratch offline editor, you can find it at [rpf.io/scratchoff](http://rpf.io/scratchoff){:target="_blank"}.

-In the starter project, you should see a blank backdrop, a football and goalie sprite.
+In the starter project, you should see a goal backdrop, a football and goalie sprite.

 ![starter projects](images/goalie-starter.png)